 Now is the best time to plant a new hedge, providing the soil is neither water logged nor frozen.
 Do check planting guidelines on your plant labels for any specific advice, and remember it will take a good two years for your hedge to become well established.
 Top dress after planting and mulch if possible.
 During the first year snip off the tops to encourage growth widthways.
 This will help to reduce the risk of growing a hedge that is sparse around the base.
 Water well in any prolonged dry spells, and finally, always check the best season to prune.

 To create a decorative or functional hedge, there are many alternatives to the old favourites of privet, yew and box.
-Lonicera nitida, a cousin of the honeysuckle makes an excellent hedge.
+Lonicera nitida (a cousin of the honeysuckle) makes an excellent hedge.
 Pittosporum is very fast growing and does particular well in coastal areas.
 Photinia, the red robin, will create a boundary in a rich combination of red and green foliage.
-While the colourful ‘Silver Queen’, makes a compact low and slow growing hedge.
+Colourful ‘Silver Queen’, makes a compact low and slow growing hedge.
 Again, it is another shrub that grows well in coastal gardens.

 The ever popular Cherry Laurel is now available as a mature plant to give you instant hedging to provide privacy and protect against noise and pollution.
 New Zealand Laurel is a new kid on the block and again proving to be very popular as a mature hedging plant. it has very distinctive apple green leaves so is a little different from the usual laurels.
 So, make your local wildlife happy and get planting today as soon the perfect hedge planting time will be over.

 Pop in to our Titchfield Garden Centre for a chat with our plant experts if you’d like further advice on hedging plants.